wellspringcp/wellspring/01-principles/01-principles.md

 The right to:
 1. Think/associate/dissociate freely.
 There are no exceptions.
 2. Speak/communicate freely.
 The exceptions to this right are where speech is employed to command or request violation of private property by proxy (i.e. "incitement") and where speech violates SovWI Secrecy law. *This shall not be construed to preclude civil liability incurred from speech, where factually incorrect speech causes damage to reputation and prospects (i.e, "libel/slander" etc).*
-3. Contract freely.
+3. Contract/trade freely.
 The exceptions to this right are those outlined in the Contract Law.
 4. Act/labour/move freely.
 The exception is where action violates others' private property as defined by this Constitution.
 This right may be abridged in respect of the exceptions outlined in this constitution's definition of private property, but only in as much as is necessary to achieve such ends and no further.

 No other right is recognized before a Utopian court.
 Laws which force other persons' labour shall be unenforceable.
 E.g, laws to force a medical/insurance worker to labour for others (I.e, no right to healthcare).
 This shall not be construed to invalidate equitable legal remedies.